FlamingoLindo/FlamingoLindo.github.io/_posts/2024-11-29-intro-to-auto.md

 # Here are some snippets of what you can find in there

-Unfortunately I only had time to make the tutorial in portuguese, I genuinely want to make this tutorial aviable in english...
+Unfortunately I only had time to make this tutorial in portuguese, I genuinely want to make this tutorial aviable in english...

 ## Selenium